matsen/notes/_posts/2013-05-28-day2-short-talks.md

 Results on amino acids:
 There were a few that had an improvement in likelihood.

-Q: Have you tried using n-mer models?
+* Q: Have you tried using n-mer models?
 CpG's are directional.
-A: No.
+* A: No.
-Q: Reversibility -> can get stability issues because of complex eigenvectors.
+* Q: Reversibility -> can get stability issues because of complex eigenvectors.
-A: Filtered out data sets for which programs failed.
+* A: Filtered out data sets for which programs failed.
-Q: You have a stationarity.
+* Q: You have a stationary nonreversible model.
+Can you relax this?
-A: I don't know how to
+* A: I don't know how to yet.

 # George Scherriff (ETH) : phyloanatomy of early SIV infection